5-inch/38-caliber gun: Mount crew

 The Gunner's Mate(s) responsible for maintaining the mount.
 Daily, he went through a process of checking fluid levels, lubricating bearings, cleaning gun sights, cycling powered equipment, testing firing systems, checking gas pressures, and verifying that all the equipment that would be needed in an action was in his mount.
 In twin mounts, there would be a gun captain assigned to each gun assembly.
-The gun captain usually stood on his foot-high tool box that was welded to the mount's deck, and offset from the gun's centerline (see the man in black standing on the box in the MK21 open mount picture).
+The gun captain usually stood on his foot-high tool box that was welded to the mount's deck, and offset from the gun's centerline (see the man in black standing on the box in the Mk 21 open mount picture).
 This placed him high and aft of the rammer motor.
 From there, he could watch the actions of the powder-man, projectile-man, breech block, and rammer.
 He could verify that the gun returned to battery before the next round was loaded.
 If something went wrong, he was free to move around his gun to fix the problem.
 He knew everyone's job, and could step in if necessary.
 At the mount captain's command, he manually opened the breech block before the first round was loaded, and reported if the bore is clear.
 His duties were the same in automatic or local control.